What Is Form 1099-DA and What Does It Mean for Crypto Investors?

 - stakers who receive cryptocurrency as a reward for locking-up their assets

-Digital asset brokers, and those who are treated as brokers for digital asset exchanges, will be required to issue Form 1099-DA to investors who have engaged in certain transactions involving digital assets.
+Digital asset brokers, and those who are treated as brokers for digital asset exchanges, are required to issue Form 1099-DA to investors who have engaged in certain transactions involving digital assets.
 This includes, among other things, transactions that result in a gain or loss, as well as transactions that involve the exchange of one digital asset for another.

-Investors who receive Form 1099-DA will typically need to report the information on their tax return.
+Investors who receive Form 1099-DA typically need to report the information on their tax return.
 This includes reporting any gains or losses from digital asset transactions, as well as any other income that is reported on the form.

-How do I file my cryptocurrency taxes now?
+How do I file my cryptocurrency taxes?

-Form 1040, Schedule D: This form is used to report capital gains or losses from the sale or exchange of assets including digital assets.
+Form 1040, Schedule D: This form is used to report capital gains or losses from the sale or exchange of assets, including digital assets.
 Taxpayers can calculate their gains or losses by subtracting the cost basis (purchase price plus expenses such as commissions) of the cryptocurrency from the proceeds of the sale.
 Short-term capital gains (held for one year or less) are typically taxed at ordinary income tax rates, while long-term capital gains (held for more than one year) are typically taxed at preferential tax rates.

 You can use a Crypto Tax Calculator to get an idea of how much tax you might owe from your capital gains or losses from crypto activities.